Stegacite/stegacite/README.md

 For example, the original New York Post tinyurl link is y5zr43pm - which can be looked up on the table as Crisis, Honesty, Politeness, Alienation, The underground, Discretion, Punishment, The problem solver.
 The link might be coded (sorry for the lack of inspired prose) as:
-"Global warming is a problem.
+_Global warming is a problem.
 Coal miners are good upstanding people.
 They should be addressed with respect.
 Some people just get disgusted with the climate situation and don't care about anything.
 There is a network of opposition where people trade crazy ideas.
 The government doesn't know how to handle them and is holding off action.
 But there are things they could be charged with.
-But there are methods for carbon sequestration that will set everything straight."
+But there are methods for carbon sequestration that will set everything straight._
-It may be a bit of a loopy comment ... but what machine will recognize it as a WEB LINK?
+Sure, it's a bit of a loopy comment ... but what machine will recognize it as a WEB LINK?

 To produce the FEARING SYMPATHY Matrix, I went over the standard hexagrams to make some more mundanely comprehensible.
 I was only able to do that after first realizing that each of the six lines of a Yi Jing hexagram represents a desired condition in military science.
 I realized that the lines,